Listeners and flags

 and writes directly.

-This page works through both mechanics as the code implements them, then retells the TUI crawler's fetch quest — the worked example both mechanisms exist for.
+This page works through both mechanics as the code implements them, then works a fetch quest as a game-owned listener — the example both mechanisms exist for, and the shape the library's own interpreter takes when the quest is adventure data instead.
 The complete program at the end is a self-contained, runnable illustration you can read start to finish.

 Listeners: reacting to committed events